Phone

 Crimes Committed by Political and Consular Officers and Government Employees Abroad

-Government employees, political and consular officials, embassy staff, journalists, and individuals dispatched abroad by the government are among those who may be exposed to criminal allegations while outside the country.
 This issue is not unique to Iran and applies to many countries that maintain diplomatic or governmental representatives abroad.
 Crimes committed by such individuals are subject to prosecution under Iranian law.
 Therefore, in the event of criminal conduct by these individuals, they must be transferred to the Iranian judicial authorities for prosecution.

 Crimes Committed Abroad by Iranian Nationals

-This category refers to non-political crimes committed by Iranian nationals who are not employed in governmental or diplomatic positions.
 If such individuals are found within Iran or extradited to Iran, they may be prosecuted and punished in accordance with Iranian law, provided that the following conditions are satisfied:

 • The alleged conduct must constitute a criminal offense under Iranian law.

-• If the crime is categorized as a discretionary offense, prosecution in Iran is conditional upon the individual not having been prosecuted or acquitted in the country where the crime occurred, or where conviction has occurred, and upon the punishment not having been fully or partially enforced.
+• If the crime is categorized as a discretionary offense, prosecution in Iran is conditional upon the individual not having been prosecuted or acquitted in the country where the crime occurred, or in the country where conviction has occurred, and upon the punishment not having been fully or partially enforced.
 This condition does not apply to crimes punishable by fixed religious penalties, compensation, or retribution.

 • There must be no legal grounds under Iranian law for the termination of prosecution or enforcement of punishment.